+Maximum Building Height: No building shall be erected or enlarged to exceed 25 feet.

+В. Lot Area and Width:

+Lot Area:

-- A. Maximum Building Height: No building shall be erected or enlarged to exceed 25 feet. - B. Lot Area and Width: - 1.
-Lot Area: - a.
-The minimum lot area for any manufactured home park shall be ten (10) acres. - b.
-For all permitted uses, lots shall be not less than 10,890 square feet. - 2.
-Lot Width: - a.
-The minimum lot width for any manufactured home park shall be not less than 250 feet.
+- The minimum lot area for any manufactured home park shall be - For all permitted uses, lots shall be not less than 10,890 square b.

+2. Lot Width:

+- The minimum lot width for any manufactured home park shall be not less than 250 feet.
 Frontage shall be provided on a publicly dedicated and improved street.
-The ratio of width to depth shall not exceed one to five (1:5). - b.
-The minimum individual lot width shall be not less than 75 feet. - C. Setbacks and Yards: For all lots of record, see Section 1285.05C. - 1.
-Front Yard: The minimum individual front yard depth shall be not less than 35 feet. - 2.
-Side Yard: - a.
-The minimum side yard width for any manufactured home park shall be not less than 35 feet. - b.
-For any individual lot, there shall be a minimum side yard of not less than eight (8) feet, and a minimum sum of side yard widths of not less than 20 feet. - 3.
-Rear Yard: - a.
-The minimum rear yard depth for any manufactured home park shall be not less than 35 feet. - b.
-The minimum rear yard depth for any individual lot shall be not less than twenty-five (25) feet. - 4.
-Corner Lots: The principal building and its accessory structures shall have the same minimum setback distance from all street right-of-way lines as required for the front yard. - D. Maximum Lot Occupancy: The maximum percentage of the total lot area which may be occupied by both principal and accessory buildings shall be 40% of any individual lot. - E. Parking Requirements and Setbacks: Off-street parking for all uses in the Manufactured Home Residential District shall be provided as required in Chapter 1291. - Additionally, in manufactured home parks, parking spaces shall be provided for two (2) vehicles for each manufactured home.
+The ratio of width to depth shall not exceed one to five (1:5). - The minimum individual lot width shall be not less than 75 feet.

+Setbacks and Yards: For all lots of record, see Section 1285.05C.
+C.

+Front Yard: The minimum individual front yard depth shall be not less than 35 feet.
+Side Yard:

+- The minimum side yard width for any manufactured home park shall be not less than 35 feet. - For any individual lot, there shall be a minimum side yard of not b. less than eight (8) feet, and a minimum sum of side yard widths of not less than 20 feet.

+- The minimum rear yard depth for any manufactured home park shall be not less than 35 feet. - b.
+The minimum rear yard depth for any individual lot shall be not less than twenty-five (25) feet.

+Corner Lots: The principal building and its accessory structures shall have - 4. the same minimum setback distance from all street right-of-way lines as required for the front yard. - Maximum Lot Occupancy: The maximum percentage of the total lot area which D. may be occupied by both principal and accessory buildings shall be 40% of any individual lot. - E. Parking Requirements and Setbacks: Off-street parking for all uses in the Manufactured Home Residential District shall be provided as required in Chapter

+Additionally, in manufactured home parks, parking spaces shall be provided for two (2) vehicles for each manufactured home.
 Such parking spaces shall be located either on the same lot as the dwelling which they serve, or in specially provided common areas located not more than 200 feet from the dwelling which they serve, or some combination thereof.
-Required parking spaces shall not be provided on public or private streets within and on the perimeter of the park. - F. Signs: Signs shall be as regulated in Chapter 1295.
+Required parking spaces shall not be provided as public or private streets within and on the positive ten of the park provided on public or private streets within and on the perimeter of the park.

+F. Signs: Signs shall be as regulated in Chapter 1295.

-G. Lots and Locations of Dwellings on Lots; Occupancy.
-Lots intended for placement of dwellings in manufactured home parks shall be so located with respect to streets as to make practical the placement of such dwellings for occupancy.
+Lots and Locations of Dwellings on Lots; Occupancy.
+Lots intended for placement of dwellings in manufactured home parks shall be so located with respect to streets as to make practical the placement of such dwellings for G. occupancy.
 In determinations concerning the satisfaction of this requirement, the Planning and Zoning Commission shall consider the proposed manner of placement of manufactured homes on individual lots.